Feeling Thirsty? Let us show you behind the scenes look at some of your new favorite breweries in Greater Portland.

 Old Port Spirits and Cigars, 79 Commercial St, Portland, ME 04101

 Vegetarian Savory Hand Pie from Ten Ten Pie

 Foundation Brewing // Mast Landing // Yes Brewing

-Our First Stop Foundation is an artisanal brewery.
-Foundation Brewing Company exists because they are passionate about brewing and sharing great beer with others. they focus on creating world-class beers that use classic styles as the inspiration for brewing exciting beers that push conventional boundaries.They opened their doors in 2014 and were founded by avid homebrewers Joel Mahaffey and John Bonney.
-They have expanded their production space that doubled their size, and their new comfortable tasting room is where we will start our visit.
+Our first stop is Foundation Brewing Company.
+They are passionate about creating world-class beers that use classic styles, as well as brewing exciting beers that push conventional boundaries.They opened their doors in 2014 and were founded by avid homebrewers Joel Mahaffey and John Bonney.
+They have expanded their production space that more than doubled their size, and their new comfortable tasting room is where we will start our visit.